Finteckinfo/FinPro/TELEGRAM_SETUP_GUIDE.md

 1. Open Telegram and find your bot
 2. Send `/start`.
 It should reply with a welcome message.
+3. Try commands: `/projects`, `/tasks`, `/profile`, `/stats`.
-3. Click "Open FinPro App" - the Mini App should load within Telegram
+4. Click "Open FinPro App" - the Mini App should load within Telegram
-4. Connect your wallet - your Telegram account will be linked
+5. Connect your wallet - your Telegram account will be linked
-5. Create a project - other admins should receive a notification
+6. Create a project - other admins should receive a notification
-6. Assign a subtask - the assignee should receive a notification
+7. Assign a subtask - the assignee should receive a notification

 ## Troubleshooting